R2111 Living in a Material World. What is your patio made of?

 The key takeaway from this blog is that you need to be very clear when naming the material because it is therefore obvious what the pros and cons of that material are in relation to the hard landscaping structure.
 If you just wrote ‘concrete’ or ‘brick’ it does not describe the material well enough to clearly explain its merits.

-Examples of good descriptions (which would get maximum marks) are
+Examples of good descriptions are:

 Poured concrete for a patio.